janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint5/README.md

 ![Chart4_Last30Days](https://github.com/144525201-myseneca/CSN400-Capstone/blob/5a60a8e152c9cdafe89d9315ce495fcf0bd8526b/Checkpoint5/cp5-ss/chart4_last30days.png)

 This filter is the same as above except for the range which is last 30 days.
 I've included this screenshot as there are no data coming up for the last month's filter as we just recently started using Azure this month.
+In this example, we can see that Storage, Virtual Machines, Virtual Machines License, Bandwidth and Virtual Network are the services that consuming most resources.

 5. Pie Chart - Service Family